Underfueling Athlete: Health and Performance Concerns

 Early recognition and treatment of energy deficiency is important for the athlete’s overall health and well-being.
 Educating athletes on how to properly fuel their bodies for sports performance is an important aspect of preventing RED-S.

 In addition, there is a need to increase awareness of the signs and symptoms of underfueling as well as disordered eating behaviors.
-Early identification can help ensure athletes who are struggling with a caloric imbalance get needed support.

 Underfueling Athlete: Health and Performance Concerns

 You now have an overview of the concerns that can arise when an athlete is not consuming adequate energy to support health and performance.
-It is important to increase awareness of the signs and symptoms of RED-S to help ensure athletes that are underfueling get the help needed.

 For additional information on disordered eating, visit the National Eating Disorder Association’s website.
-You can also learn more about disordered eating concerns in athletes in my recent blog: Orthorexia vs. Anorexia in Athletes.
+You can also learn more about disordered eating concerns in athletes in my blog: Orthorexia vs. Anorexia in Athletes.

 Join the Nutrition By Mandy Email List & Get a Free Athlete’s Grocery List